awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ### General Rules and Limitations<a name="placement-groups-limitations-general"></a>

 Before you use placement groups, be aware of the following rules:
-+ The name you specify for a placement group must be unique within your AWS account for the Region\.
++ The name that you specify for a placement group must be unique within your AWS account for the Region\.
 + You can't merge placement groups\.
 + An instance can be launched in one placement group at a time; it cannot span multiple placement groups\.
 + [On\-Demand Capacity Reservation](ec2-capacity-reservations.md#capacity-reservations-limits) and [zonal Reserved Instances](reserved-instances-scope.md) provide a capacity reservation for EC2 instances in a specific Availability Zone\.
 The capacity reservation can be used by instances in a placement group\.
 However, it is not possible to explicitly reserve capacity for a placement group\.